raymondworkshop/old.myblog/about.md

 I like problem solving and reading.
 I worked as Technical Officer at HSUHK, RA at CityU and HKBU, Software Engineer at HKCREO (a Fintech startup), and Alcatel-Lucent (Nokia Corporation now) .
 <br>

-Outside of the tech world, NOW I mainly write on programming, languages, and writing.
+Outside of the tech world, NOW I mainly write on languages, humanlities, writing, and the related business here.
 <br>

 I have a BS in Electroic and Information Engineering from [Wuhan University](https://www.sciencemag.org/collections/celebrating-125-years-academic-excellence-wuhan-university-1893-2018?fbclid=IwAR0RzFSkpxaI8wk61JDnE7p6SWr7SlKXLyoFHkrg4-iqKGiRyE2gZfaGl8s), and a MS in Computer Science from [The Chinese University of Hong Kong](http://www.cuhk.edu.hk/english/index.html).
-I also hold a diploma in International Business Communication from HKU.
+I also hold a Diploma in International Business Communication from HKU.
 <br>

 I believe that "The good life is one inspired by love and guided by knowledge".